Kilometre zero: Denmark

-Traditionally distances to Copenhagen were measured to the old city gates.
-Copenhagen Town hall square (old Vesterport) is the zero point for roads from south and west such from Korsør or Rødby.
+Traditionally, distances to Copenhagen, Denmark's capital, were measured to the old city gates.
+City Hall Square (old Vesterport) is the zero point for roads from south and west such as from Korsør or Rødby.
 For road from north such as from Helsingør or Hillerød, point zero is Østerport located on the North side of the inner city.
+Nørreport was used from Frederikssund, and Amagerport from Amager.
+There are old monuments at these locations.
 On railways distances are in general measured from Copenhagen Central Station.

 Dominican Republic

 DR-1, DR-2, and DR-3 all depart from kilometre zero at Santo Domingo's Parque de Independencia.

 Egypt

 Kilometre zero in Egypt is at the Attaba Square Post Office in 1st of Abdel Khaliq Sarwat Pasha Street, Cairo.

 Ethiopia

-Kilometre zero in Ethiopia is in Menelik Square, Addis Ababa, in front of St. George's Cathedral; it is the point from which all Ethiopian highway distances are measured.
+Kilometre zero in Ethiopia is in Menelik II Square, Addis Ababa, in front of St. George's Cathedral; it is the point from which all Ethiopian highway distances are measured.
 The point was designated by Emperor Haile Selassie in 1930.

 Finland

 Kilometre zero in Finland is at the Erottaja square in central Helsinki.